 Reflecting on the experience, Lismore said, “I honestly didn’t think I had it in me, but I got through, and I’m so proud of myself.
 There’s always just so much there to tempt me.
 You know, AFL-branded tissue boxes, reduced shampoo and conditioner, body wash, a whole variety of fragrances, everything.
 But I put the blinkers on and I got through.”

-Despite her obvious pride in her achievement, Lismore insisted that it wasn’t an indication that she’d never be sucked in again.
-She said, “Oh no. I’m not silly enough to make a bold statement like that.
+Despite his obvious pride in the impressive achievement, Lismore insisted that it wasn’t an indication that he’d never be sucked in again.
+He said, “Oh no. I’m not silly enough to make a bold statement like that.
 You never know when you might feel like getting a travel size hand sanitiser just to keep in the car, you know.
 And that’s before you even look at the chewing gum and those delicious jelly beans.”